 Configure an SSH tunnel to your service instance using cf ssh.
-Tailor the example command below with information from your service key.
+Tailor the following example command with information from your service key.

 $ cf ssh -L 63306:us-cdbr-iron-east-01.mysql.net:3306 YOUR-HOST-APP

-- Use any available local port for port forwarding.
-For example,
+- You can use any available local port for port forwarding; for example,

-After you enter the command, open another terminal window and perform the steps below in Access Your Service Instance.
+After you enter the command, open another terminal and follow the steps in Access your service instance.

 $ mysql -u b5136e448be920 -h 0 -p -D ad_b2fca6t49704585d -P 63306